 Plastic Wall Anchors

 I've used them too.
 I'll admit it.
-Those plastic coloured anchors that you hammer into the drywall.
+Those plastic anchors (expansion anchors) in bright colours that you hammer into the drywall.
 You keep screwing and screwing your screw into it and it just keeps spinning and spinning because it isn't actually grabbing onto anything.
 But you hang something off of it anyways because you paid for it and installed it and can't think of any other way to do it.
 Then your cow falls down.